fukuda-lab/atrica/README.md

 		await atrica.utils.sleep(1);
 		await page.close();
 	}

+	await browser.close();
+	process.exit();
 }

 main();
 ```

 ## Profiles
-All the code in this subsection is an extract from `examples/profiles.js`.
+All the code in this subsection is an extract from `examples/profiles.js` (and `examples/profile-tor.js`).
-You are encouraged to read this file after reading this subsection.
+You are encouraged to also read this file to get the whole picture.

 ### Browser binary path
 If you create a profile with the minimum options like this: